 Part café, part restaurant, and part bar, BÉLA is a laid back, all-welcoming neighborhood joint located on the increasingly fashionable Bartók Béla Boulevard on the Buda side.
-The snug interior features terra cotta-colored walls, wooden floors, Persian carpets, and lots of greenery hanging from the high ceiling.
-There are plenty of nooks and crannies — look upstairs and in the back — meaning that BÉLA works well for dates nights, too.
-In fact, it works well for pretty much anything, which is why the place fills to capacity most evenings.
+The snug interior features terra cotta-colored walls, wooden floors, Persian carpets, and lots of greenery dangling from the high ceiling.
+There are plenty of nooks and crannies — look upstairs and in the back — meaning that BÉLA works well for dates nights; in fact, it works well for pretty much anything, which is why it fills to capacity most evenings.

 The limited food menu features scrambled eggs, served all day, a couple of soups, and unremarkable sandwiches.
 Your best bet is the túrógombóc, a plump, sweet-tart cottage cheese dumpling popular in Hungary and served drenched in tasty apricot jam at BÉLA.